wal-e/wal-e/README.rst

 To correspond on using WAL-E or to collaborate on its development, do not hesitate to send mail to the mailing list at wal-e@googlegroups.com.
-Github issues are also currently being used to track known problems, so please feel free to submit those if you notice a glaring problem.
+Github issues are also currently being used to track known problems, so please feel free to submit those.

 WAL-E has four critical operators: